12 Views on Life

 I wrote this piece in 2020, at a time when the world had officially gone mad!
 I figured: why not embrace this madness with some Mad Libs?
 I have fond memories of filling out these wonderful games when I was younger, and when commissioned by Dr. Eunmi Ko to create a covid-quarantine piece for this period of 2020, I immediately thought about turning the idea of Mad Libs into a piece for her in some way!
 The process began with me creating the Mad Lib text, then asking Eunmi to fill in the text and translate the text into Korean!
 Then I laid out the structure of this piece, considering elements that could be chosen by the pianist in a manner reminiscent of filling out a Mad Lib!
 While engraving the music, I thought – why not pay homage to the Netherlands, the country where I am composing this piece?
 So I translated the Mad Lib text (with Eunmi’s answers!) to Dutch.
 This piece is dedicated with love and madness to Eunmi. – Anthony R. Green

-Child on the Death of Songs 죽은 노래를 그리는 아이 for voice and two percussions
+죽은 노래를 그리는 아이 Child on the Death of Songs for voice and two percussions

 text and music by 이상빈 Sangbin Rhie

-Many people died during the COVID-19 crisis, and live performances disappeared from the concert hall during COVID-19.
-For years, I missed the concert environment – listening to music with strangers and breathing the same air in the concert hall without any obstacles like viruses or masks… This piece commemorates tunes that disappeared and the canceled public musical events during the pandemic.
-I hope you will recall precious live performance memories while listening to this piece!
-I used percussion and human voice to make massive, powerful, almost savage energy in this piece.
-In terms of composition, I went back to my early composition style, using more transparent texture and quintessential material.
-And then… I let the savage musical energy take over me.
-I borrowed some musical ideas here from Korean, Japanese, and Tibetan traditional rite music to match the text which was mashed up from several poems by Korean avant-garde poet/writer 이상 Yi Sang(1910-37). – Sangbin Rhie
+During the COVID-19 crisis, live music making vanished from the concert hall.
+For those years, I missed the concert experience – listening to music with strangers and breathing the same air in the concert hall without any obstacles such as viruses and masks… Child on the Death of Songs is a lament for the death of music and public musical events during the pandemic.
+In this piece, I went back to my earlier composition style, using more transparent texture and quintessential material to focus on the savage energy from the massive and powerful percussion and human voice.
+I borrowed some musical ideas from Korean, Japanese, and Tibetan traditional ritual music to match the text which is a fusion of several poems by the Korean avant-garde poet/writer 이상 Yi Sang(1910-37). – Sangbin Rhie

 death, doom, passing, big sleep, demise, perishment, finis, pop off, quietus, loss, exitus, mors, mortality, utterance, grave, light out

-d-e-a-t-h, d-o-o-m, g-r-a-v-e , l-o-s-s, e-x-i-t-u-s,
+d-e-a-t-h, d-o-o-m, g-r-a-v-e, l-o-s-s, e-x-i-t-u-s,

 kingdom come, defunctness, happy release…